 What is the IMPACT survey?

 The IMPACT Survey is an international research project exploring the real impact OI has on people’s lives.
 The IMPACT Survey is aimed at capturing and quantifying the true challenges of life with OI to enable better diagnosis, treatment and care, and to support availability of potential future treatments for OI.

 Who does what?

-The survey will be run by Wickenstones – an experienced scientific agency who Mereo have engaged to do the work.
+The survey is run by Wickenstones – an experienced scientific agency who, OIFE, OIF and Mereo Biopharma have engaged to do the work.
 The overall process is governed by a Steering Committee with representatives of OIFE and OIF as well as expert OI physicians from Europe and the US treating children and adults.

 Who will manage the data?

 The data will be gathered on a totally confidential and anonymous basis, with no personal identifiable information.
 It will be securely stored by Wickenstones according to Data Protection Regulations.
 The data will then be analysed according to the plan developed by the Steering Committee, to prepare the first publication.

 Once the first analysis is finished, the anonymous data will be transferred to a Data Management Committee, comprised of OIFE and OIF, and Dr. Frank Rauch (chair).
 In agreement with OIFE and OIF, the results will also be shared with Mereo and its partners for planning potential pathways for OI-treatments being evaluated by national payer authorities.
 Under no circumstances will the information be used for anything without the permission of the Data Management Committee.
 This basically means that the organizations will decide what the data can and should be used for after the project.

 Make sure to take the survey before September 10th!